 The second prize (€ 2000) went to Diane Betoux of Windesheim University of Applied Sciences.
-She developed a Breathing Box to learn to breathe more regularly.
-The third prize (€ 1000) went to Esther Kakes (also Windesheim University of Applied Sciences).
-She developed a "Healphone" that stimulates pressure points on the head and neck and thus helps to solve pain.
+She developed a Breathing Box to teach more regular breathing.
+The third prize (€ 1000) was for Esther Kakes (also Windesheim University of Applied Sciences).
+She developed a ”Healphone” that stimulates pressure points on the head and neck to help resolve pain.

 The Inventor's Competition provided dozens of students with inspiration to show how new techniques can be part of everyday life.
 They enthusiastically shared it with the audience present.
 Groups of students from Hanze University of Applied Sciences Groningen, Windesheim University of Applied Sciences, Stenden University of Applied Sciences from Emmen, HIT Assen and the University of Groningen took part.
 You will find a photo impression of the day here.